ApolloAuto/apollo/modules/perception/README.md

 <div align=center>Figure 6 Workflow of HM Object Tracker</div>

-1)  Construct tracked objects and transform them into world coordinates.
+1)  Construct the tracked objects and transform them into world coordinates.

 2)  Predict the states of existing track lists and match detections to them.